A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Correlations Between SLSN Parameters and Radiative Emission

-One naive explanation for the correlation between kinetic energy and radiative energy is simply that sources with high ejecta masses also have high nickel masses providing additional energy.
+One naive explanation for the correlation between kinetic energy and radiative energy is simply that sources with high ejecta masses also have high nickel masses, providing additional energy.
 Under the assumption that $^{56}$Ni decay provides the energy for these SLSNe, we can use the scaling between nickel mass and energy production \citep[e.g.,][]{nadyozhin94} to estimate the fraction of the ejecta mass that must be in $^{56}$Ni.
 To explain all of the emitted energy through nickel decay, half of our sample requires $^{56}$Ni masses larger than the ejecta mass, which is clearly unphysical.
 Even for a more conservative assumption that 10\% of the emitted energy is a result of $^{56}$Ni decay requires that half of the sample has nickel masses larger than 1 M$_{\odot}$, considerably larger than other stripped-envelope supernovae \citep[e.g.,][]{afsariardchi21}.
 It therefore seems unlikely that this correlation between kinetic energy and radiative energy results from unmodeled $^{56}$Ni decay.

-The physical explanation for such a correlation, if real and not a result of assumptions made when modeling the SN light curves, requires further exploration.
+Recent models of magnetar-powered SLSNe, which account for ejecta acceleration from interaction with the pulsar wind nebula, may more naturally explain this correlation.
+This is because the kinetic energy of the ejecta is boosted as the ultra-relativistic pulsar wind collides with the supernova ejecta \citep[e.g.,][]{omand24}.
+Thus, the kinetic energy (through the ejecta acceleration due to the pulsar wind) and the radiative energy (from the magnetar spin-down luminosity) are both driven by the magnetar spin-down and should be correlated.
+Indeed, the kinetic and radiative energy are each correlated with the magnetar spin period, supporting this picture.

-The strong anti-correlation between magnetic field and radiative energy is likely the result of the need to match the magnetar spin-down timescale and diffusion timescale in the ejecta for a SLSNe to be luminous \citep[e.g.,][also see Fig. \ref{fig:MOSFiT}]{nicholl17c}.
+The strong anti-correlation between magnetic field and radiative energy is likely the result of the need to match the magnetar spin-down timescale and diffusion timescale in the ejecta for an SLSNe to be luminous \citep[e.g.,][also see Fig. \ref{fig:MOSFiT}]{nicholl17c}.
 This may simply lead to an observational bias, where SNe that do not lie on such a correlation are not luminous and therefore are not observed at a given distance.
 Thus, the true distribution of these parameters in nature may not result in a strong anti-correlation.
-This correlation supports previous work suggesting that the magnetar spin-down and diffusion timescales must be well-matched for a SLSN to occur \citep{kasen10, metzger15, nicholl15, nicholl17c}.
+This correlation supports previous work suggesting that the magnetar spin-down and diffusion timescales must be well-matched for an SLSN to occur \citep{kasen10, metzger15, nicholl15, nicholl17c}.